DeniskaRediska21/Keeb_Small_Hotswap/README.md

 + Uses PiPico as MC, runs on CircuitPython
 + Key layouts are changed by dragging a file onto PiPicos storrage
 + Halves are connected through TypeC
-+ PCB fits into 100x100mm square, so it is very cheap to order from chineese manifacturers
++ PCB fits into 100x100mm square, so it is very cheap to order from Chineese manifacturers

 # Gallery